-Laurent Kempé asked on DevApps, a French .NET community, about how to validate a form on the first render in ASP.NET Core Blazor.
-This could be useful, for instance, when you load draft data, and you want to immediately show errors.
-The default behavior in Blazor is to validate fields when the value changes.
-So, you must tweak it to validate the form on the first render.
+Laurent Kempé asked on DevApps, a French .NET community, how to validate a form on the first render in ASP.NET Core Blazor.
+This is useful when loading draft data where you want to show validation errors immediately.
+By default, Blazor only validates fields when their value changes, so you need to override this behavior to trigger validation on the first render.

 #How validation works in Blazor